MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 ## Prerequisites

-* An [AKS cluster](/azure/aks/learn/quick-kubernetes-deploy-portal) running a [kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) using .NET, Java, or Node.js in the Azure public cloud
+* An [AKS cluster](/azure/aks/learn/quick-kubernetes-deploy-portal) running a [kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) using Java or Node.js in the Azure public cloud
 * [A workspace-based Application Insights resource](create-workspace-resource.md#workspace-based-application-insights-resources).

 > [!WARNING]
 > - This feature is incompatible with both Windows (any architecture) and Linux ARM64 node pools.
-> - This feature is incompatible with .NET [self-contained](/dotnet/core/deploying/#publish-self-contained) applications.

 ## Install the aks-preview Azure CLI extension